 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D5200 and Panasonic Lumix DC-GH5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GH5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D5200 does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH5 (unlike the D5200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The GH5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D5200 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D5200 was succeeded by the Nikon D5300.
+Both the D5200 and the GH5 have been discontinued, but can regularly be found used on eBay.
+The D5200 was replaced by the Nikon D5300, while the GH5 was followed by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.